hy39/ts-sir-flu/README.md

  run **plot_Fig4.R**

 <br/>
-To obtain the results from effectiveness-behaviour model:
+To obtain the results from effectiveness-behaviour analysis:

  run **Code for effectiveness-behaviour model.R**